 How could cinnamon rolls possibly get any better?
 By adding Oregon blackberries of course!
-Fresh blackberries, marionberries or boysenberries will brighten this classic breakfast treat.
+Fresh, frozen, or canned blackberries, marionberries or boysenberries will brighten this classic breakfast treat.
 If it’s not berry season, don’t worry!
-Grab some frozen berries and get baking!
+Grab some frozen or canned berries and get baking!

 Blackberry Swirl Cinnamon Rolls

 1 t sea salt

 6 T cold unsalted butter, cut into cubes

 1 T cinnamon

 2 C fresh, frozen (thawed), or canned blackberries, halved if fresh